 A Tour of the Gardens

-As you enter the Gardens and step through a fountain plaza, follow the path to the main trail then turn right.
-Past the exotic birds and flamingos are displays of natural and invasive plants.
+As you enter the gardens and step through a fountain plaza, follow the path to the main trail then turn right.
+Past the exotic birds and flamingos are displays of native and invasive plants.
 Behind the amphitheater is the enchanting orchid arbor.
 The croton garden dazzles in the sunshine as the sturdy leaves throw off brilliant oranges, yellows and reds – fire without flames.

 Those of you with green thumbs and keen eyes will enjoy caladiums, white birds of paradise, glorybower (native to Java), Brazilian spider flowers and blue ginger (which is neither blue nor ginger – read about it on the sign adjacent to the plant).
 The Gardens also features Cuban royal palms and bougainvillea – among the oldest in the Southeastern United States.

 Wind around a corner and come to the Growing Stone, a fossilized limestone rock.
 Feel free to have a seat.
 According to the sign, "Legend has it that 'he who sits upon the ancient stone shall be granted tranquility, inner harmony and the talent to make things grow.'"

 As the presence of the Growing Stone illustrates, Sunken Gardens presents more than plants, and that soon is reinforced with a stop at the Wishing Well, Photo Ring, waterfall and Wedding Lawn (doesn't a visit to the Growing Stone seem like a natural fit for those about to begin a marriage or renew vows?).